RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/adding-node.md

     "/rs/installing-upgrading/configuring/cluster-dns/_index.md"
     >}}) each time a node is added or replaced.

-## Adding a node to an existing Cluster
+## Adding a node to an existing cluster

 To add a node in RS: